ackgit628/q-finance/vision.md

 Next, we need to score the entire universe of stocks.
 Will need to create a database at some point.
 Then we pick a portfolio of 25 stocks as per our strategy.
-Quality + Growth and Value + Momentum can be a great case study.
+Quality + Growth and Value + Momentum can be great case studies.
 We may need to perform some backtests as well before investing.

 Steps to achieve this vision (in no particular order)